REINFORCEMENT IN DRILLED SHAFT DEEP FOUNDATIONS

 John B. Turner is a Professional Engineer with experience acquired from years as a structural design engineer with nearly twenty years of experience in mishap investigation, failure analysis, education, industrial operations, and construction safety.
 As a designer, he served on design teams for schools, hospitals, warehouses, office buildings, and government facilities.
 Mr. Turner recently worked with the steel reinforcement industry as it pursued code changes for the use of high-strength steel reinforcement and other new technologies.
 He has a Masters of Science in Civil Engineering from Texas Tech University and a BS in Safety Engineering from Texas A&M University.
 Mr. Turner’s professional affiliations include The American Concrete Institute, ASTM International, Structural Engineers Association of Texas – board member and past chapter president, and former Greater Southwest Regional Manager of the Concrete Reinforcing Steel Institute.
 He has served on several Technical Committees including ACI 301 – Specifications for Structural Concrete, ACI 117 – Tolerances, ASTM A1.05 – Steel Reinforcement, SEI – Disproportionate Collapse Mitigation of Building Structures Standards and Texas A&M University Commerce – Construction Engineering Industry Advisory Board.

-This article was produced under the auspices of Pieresearch, manufacturer of quality concrete accessories, exclusively for the benefit of the structural engineering communities and is copyrighted by Pieresearch 2017.
+This article was produced under the auspices of Pieresearch, manufacturer of quality concrete accessories, exclusively for the benefit of the structural and geotechnical engineering, architectural and construction communities and is copyrighted by Pieresearch 2018.